cthrax/gulp-bower-normalize/README.md

 ###bowerNormalize(options)

+####options.basePath

+Type: `string`
+Default: `process.cwd()`

+Path to search for the bower.json file in.

 ####options.bowerJson

 Type: `string`
 Default: `./bower.json`

 Path to bower.json that overrides will come from.
-This should be relative to the gulpfile.js.
+This should be relative to `options.BasePath`.

 ####options.flatten